y2kbugger/weeklyreview_todotxt/README.md

 - batch patches to db for performance, don't wait for each one to complete before returning
   - did a benchmark with like 4000+ items saving to DB and it's not urgent, also might be harder to debug/notice if something goes wrong with persisting
 - refactor `Command`s to use ABC with do/undo wrappers instead of requiring manual done asserting...
+- first clas method for removing common prefixes from project names

 ## Todo.txt Page
 - I want a gui in the todo.txt endpoint so that I can easily navigate to different list types, and names e.g. `*`, `project`, `checklist`, `todo` and `*`, `travel`, `gro`, `grocery`, etc